firatcihan/password-manager/README.md

-Password manager is a application for saving/searching passwords that you registered.
+Password manager is a application for saving/searching passwords that you had registered.